achall36/RoxvilleRooster.github.io/savage_hap_leonard.md

 ### Leonard Pine

-* Black male, homosexual, openly gay but not flamboyant
+* Black male, homosexual, openly gay but not flamboyant (i.e., not a "skipper")
 * Tends to vote Republican
 * Likes classic country music (e.g., Pasty Cline)
 * Vietnam war veteran (green beret)
 * Strong willed and tough
 * Loyal to Hap
 * Loves dogs and does not take kindly to folks who would abuse them
 * Loves vanilla cookies and Dr. Pepper
 ![Leonard](https://tribzap2it.files.wordpress.com/2017/03/hap-and-leonard-michael-k-williams-1.jpg)

 ### Brett Sawyer